timmcginley/41936/Assignments/A/README.md

 <!-- 2025
-This will also include user studies based on current thesis work - they will produce the model but also reports for 4 users . inlcuding fire safety
+This will also include user studies based on current thesis work - they will produce the model but also reports for 4 users . inlcuding fire safety or maybe this goes to agile? work it out in the circular repo.
 -->